Eating Disorders in Teens

 Different eating disorders feature unique symptoms.

-However, there are some common behaviors that may indicate your daughter or son is struggling with an eating disorder, such as:
+However, there are some common behaviors that may indicate your son, daughter, or LGBTQ+ youth is struggling with an eating disorder, such as:

 - Constant worry about being overweight, obsessed with losing weight